curl/everything-curl/usingcurl-timeouts.md

 Having a fixed maximum time for a curl operation can be cumbersome, especially if you, for example, do scripted transfers and the file sizes and transfer times vary a lot.
-A fixed timeout value then needs to be set unnecessary high to cover for worst cases.
+A fixed timeout value then needs to be set unnecessarily high to cover for worst cases.

 As an alternative to a fixed time-out, you can tell curl to abandon the